-By setting priorities, the Board of Directors focuses in on key areas throughout the year.
-Priority areas a both proactive and reactive; helping set agendas for policymakers, as well as responding to issues of importance raised by policymakers.
+Agriculture and rural areas are impacted by almost every area of public policy.
+Every year, the Colorado Farm Bureau Board of Directors outlines its broad public policy priorities to help guide the organization’s activities on public policy.
+By setting priorities, the Board of Directors focuses on key areas for proactive engagement on legislative and rulemaking.
+Priority areas a both proactive and reactive, helping set agendas for policymakers, as well as responding to issues of importance raised by policymakers.

 Animal welfare is an important aspect of any livestock operation, and remains a priority to CFB members .
 CFB will continue to engage on issues related to animal welfare, protecting the animals as well as the livelihoods of those who care for them.

 Farm policies must be managed fairly, equitably and avoid unnecessary provisions that limit the ability of farmers and ranchers to participate in those programs.
 Maintaining and expanding conservation, safety net and risk management programs that are beneficial to agricultural users and the environment help support the industry.
 It is important to advocate for market access programs, the implementation of new free-trade agreements and the fair treatment of agricultural products within those agreements.